-Clinicians and scientists can apply twice a year for research grants for their projects.
-From 2014 on, the Osteology Foundation offers, besides its established Osteology Advanced Researcher Grants, a special grant program for young researchers.
-The Osteology Young Researcher Grants support researchers in realizing their own research project and promoting their research career.
+Clinicians and basic scientists can apply twice a year for research grants for their projects.
+The Osteology Foundation offers, besides its established Advanced Researcher Grants, a programme for young researchers, the Young Researcher Grants, to promote their academic career.

 Study types and topics

-- Bone and soft tissue biology: clinical aspects
+- - Hard and soft tissue biology: clinical aspects

 - - Novel bone and soft tissue substitute materials